Key Stage 3 is studied in Year 7 and 8 with students moving on to start GCSE courses in Year 9 (KS4).

 Testing – the students’ work is assessed to ensure they have ‘mastered’ the skill or knowledge.

 Students need to know for each unit or lesson what they are expected to know or be able to do.
-To support this process students will have:

 the key stage 3 curriculum